What is

 Citrate vs. Phosphate

-A safe and beneficial alternative to phosphate buffers is a citrate buffered system.
+A safe and beneficial alternative to phosphate buffers is a citrate-buffered system.
 Citrate, as opposed to phosphate, does NOT form insoluble crystals while still maintaining a tolerable pH level.

 Apart from avoiding unwanted complications,